 - Regina Mundi Church – a place of shelter for anti-apartheid activists

 - Opportunities to engage with ‘cultural activists’ who are using music, art, poetry and film to honour South Africa’s history and culture, and contribute to healing in our country.
-This may include: live music at the Orbit Jazz Club in Braamfontein; screening a documentary at the Roving Bantu Kitchen in Brixton; an ‘open mic’ poetry session at the Afrikan Freedom Station in Westdene; or a visit to the Spaza Art Gallery in Troyeville.
+This may include live music at the Roving Bantu Kitchen in Brixton, ‘open mic’ poetry at the Joburg Theatre in Braamfontein, a movie screening at the Bioscope in Maboneng (downtown Johannesburg) or a visit to the Spaza Art Gallery in Troyeville.

 We are accompanied at times by young service leaders from local youth development organisations.
 This provides a fresh perspective to the experience and an opportunity to showcase and nurture young talent.

 The facilitated reflections and activities focus on tuning in and being present to what we are experiencing – seeing, hearing, doing and feeling – during our time in Johannesburg.

 The journey continues in KwaZulu-Natal, where we retreat and reflect: allowing the inner knowing to emerge.

 Where better to reflect than out in the bush on an African safari?!

 From Johannesburg we take a scenic overland trip to a 4-star safari lodge in KwaZulu-Natal (the Leopard Mountain Safari Lodge or equivalent).
 From here we visit the Hluhluwe-Imfolozi Park – the oldest game park in Africa and the only state-run park under formal conservation in KwaZulu-Natal with the Big 5 (lions, leopards, rhinos, elephants and buffalo).
 Due to conservation efforts, the park now has the largest population of white rhino in the world.